About Me

 I'm interested in why computers and computer programs work the way they do, models (algorithmic and otherwise), and games.
 I also like teaching and writing about my interests.
-You can see pretty much everything I've done in the last six years on my CV, but some highlights include:
+You can see pretty much everything I've done in the last six years on my CV, but some highlights include:- 2025: Took time off to caregive for my dying mother.
+This is probably the most important thing I've done.

-- 2023-24: Received a Mozilla Creative Media Award to develop a game about data labelers.
+- 2023-24: Received a Mozilla Creative Media Award to develop DataVille.

 - 2022-24: Worked as a Tech Fellow at Eyebeam, working on a digital artist studio and event space and helping research and develop alternatives to surveillance tech with the New Design Congress.